SathishRM/TwitterStreaming/README.md

 ### Look for tweets with a list of words using Tweepy and capture it in a JSON file.

-JSON files will be created upto the size mentioned in properties file.
-Once it reaches threshold, the file will be moved and a new file will created.
+Tweets are appended to a JSON file upto the size mentioned in the application properties.
+Once it reaches threshold, the file will be moved and a new file will be created.

 Look at the file **requirements.txt** for any external library required by the script.
 Make sure those are installed first.